a4tarasiuk/fracetel/README.md

 This project is not expected to be used by real game players.
 My real-game cases are:
-* During time-attack sessions my lap can be deleted due to crossing the track limits, and there are cases when I don't agree with the penalty and still want to fight against that lap time :)
+* Persist session lap-times.
+During time-attack sessions my lap can be deleted due to crossing the track limits, and there are cases when I don't agree with the penalty and still want to fight against that lap time :)
 * Track the whole history of best lap for individual tracks (within race and qualifying/time-attack sessions)
 * TODO: